likvidera/docker-pwn/README.md

 # Docker-PWN

-add flag to files/
-add challenge binary as files/chall
+add 'flag' and challenge binary as 'chall' to files/
-edit port, name in docker-compose.yml
-./run
+# if you need to install docker and other deps
+make deps
+make init NAME="challname" PORT="port"
+make run